 In those early war years, before the US entered the fray, some interesting things happened.
 The state of the radio art had reached the point that long-haul DX could be worked even with modest, low-cost stations.
 The Byrd Antarctic expeditions put KC4USA, KC4USB, and KC4USC on the air.
 Experimenters began to tinker with wideband FM at the upper end of 5 meters (58.5 to 60 MHz).
-The FCC revamped its amateur exams, eliminating essay questions (and the requirement that applicants draw schematic diagrams) and replacing them with a multiple-choice test.
+The FCC revamped its amateur exams, eliminating essay questions (and staffed mainly by hams, under the the requirement that applicants draw schematic diagrams) and replacing them with a multiple-choice test.
 Exams could then be graded immediately at the examination point, sparing the applicant weeks of anxiety.